 - Full crunches and sit-ups

-- Intense weight training (minor weightlifting has proved to be okay for me)
+- Intense weight-training (minor weightlifting has proved to be okay for me)

-- Ice skating and skating
+- Ice skating

 Please Note: I am not a doctor.
 What I cover in this article is strictly information I have attained through my journey with herniated discs in my personal life.
 Anything I say in this article should not replace the advice and recommendations you obtain from your doctor.
 Always consult your doctor before trying new exercises.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Question: Do any specific foods or supplements help minimize pain in herniated discs?